voicerepublic/vr-streambox/README.md

     dd bs=4M if=/dev/mmcblk0 of=streambox_v0-3prototype.img

+For OSX specific command, see [Dependencies](#dependencies).

+Ideally, after creating the image, mount it and add `init=/usr/lib/raspi-config/init_resize.sh` to the end of `/boot/cmdline.txt` to reenable automatic expansion of the filesystem on boot.
+This ensures that the image will always have at its disposal the full size of the medium it runs on.

 ### Write that image to a new card

     dd bs=4M of=/dev/mmcblk0 if=streambox_v0-3prototype.img

+For OSX specific command, see [Dependencies](#dependencies).

 ## Once and only once, I had to do this...